-Panion’s current parent company CombiGene AB is developing a novel gene therapy approach for the treatment of epilepsy and was founded on the basis of discoveries made at Lund University in Sweden and the University of Copenhagen in Denmark.
+Panion is developing a novel gene therapy approach for the treatment of epilepsy in dogs and cats, which is founded on the basis of discoveries made at Lund University in Sweden and the University of Copenhagen in Denmark.
+The development for treatment of human epilepsy is performed by CombiGene AB.

 Annual drug costs for treating canine epilepsy vary widely, depending on the complexity of the case.
 Simple drug regimens and monitoring may run up to $500 per year.
 But, as resistance is encountered, more complex drug regimens and monitoring can increase that annual drug cost to $5 000 or more.